-The OTC has appointed a Chief Executive Officer on a contractual basis, and employs a full-time Executive Officer as follows: Together they provide all executive, administrative and financial services.
+The OTC has appointed a Chief Executive Officer on a contractual basis, and employs a full-time Executive Officer.
+In May 2021 Ms Alison Baker was appointed in a part-time administrative role to assist Ms Rebecca Allen, Professional Adviser Program Accreditation and Ms Julia Savage, Executive Officer in their respective roles.